photography-mismasphotography-mismasphotography-mismasphotography-mismas

 “Then I realized that to live more fully, I had to overcome my fears.
 So I did it.
 I shed my fears and embraced my entire life.”

-Everything was possible for 210€.
-I ordered a visa with double entry, but I wasn’t sure if the trailers would still be available a week later when I needed to pick it up.
+Everything was possible for £210.
+I ordered a double-entry visa, but I wasn’t sure whether the trailers would still be available a week later, when I needed to pick it up.

 “Some beautiful paths can only be found by getting lost.”

 I had to return to Georgia and drive through the Caucasus Mountains to enter the Russian Republic.
-Well, that, my friends, is something worth visiting again.
+Well, my friends, that is something worth visiting again.

 All rights reserved by Mismas photography.